A.B.L.E. Youth, Inc.

 Description

 Many of our activities are appropriate for children ages 3-7.
-The Tiny Tots Program gives young children in wheelchairs the opportunity to participate in Super Sports Saturdays, Wheelchair Basketball, Wheelchair Tennis, and Cheerleading.
+The Tiny Tots Program during Super Sports Saturdays gives young children in wheelchairs the opportunity to participate in adaptive sports like Wheelchair Basketball, Wheelchair Tennis, and racing.
 Our youngest participants learn basics of life from the wheelchair such as wheelchair movement, dressing, and socialization with other children.

 Program Areas Served